vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/markdown-syntax/index.md

     }
     ```

-To remove the title, use an empty one:
+To remove the title but keep the icon, use a space:

 ``` md hl_lines="1"
 !!! hint " "